NaughtPressOrg/Novel_formatting/README.md

 Use [Calibre](https://calibre-ebook.com/) to import the main.html and add metadata, bookcover, and convert to .epub.
 Save .epub to disk.

 Import .epub into [Sigil](https://github.com/Sigil-Ebook/Sigil) and smooth out converting issues to make the document look as you wish.
+I often find that all the frontmatter and backmatter gets squished into a single "page" which makes it appear clumsy and less professional.
+I spend a lot of time at this stage adding pagebreaks and centering text to match the paperback/PDF edition that was lost during the conversion stages.
 You can also edit metadata and add content at this stage.
-Save and publish!
+Save, Run Epubcheck, and publish!

 ## Epub check
 When submitting an `.epub` file to any service like Amazon, Google Play, Smashwords, etc; they all require that the .epub pass an epub check with this [epubchecker](https://github.com/IDPF/epubcheck).